ojobabs/Data-Science-Cookbook/Git/GitLab.md

 ```html
 <img src="images/local_market_definition_02.jpg" alt="drawing" width="370"/>
 ```
 You can control the size of the image.
-You cannot render the image on Atom but, if you push the image
+You cannot render the image on Atom but, if you push the image to the GitLab repo, you can render the content of the image with the desired size.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzU4ODUwLC0yMzM2ODE5NjYsMTQ5Mj
+eyJoaXN0b3J5IjpbLTkyODExNTE5OSwtMjMzNjgxOTY2LDE0OT
-UyMDc0NF19
+I1MjA3NDRdfQ==
 -->